Handpicked: Off–Grid Retreats in Scotland

 • Fire pit and outdoor skillet.

-• Heating from large focal woodburner
+• Heating from large central wood-burning stove

 • Lights and sockets powered by wind turbine.